kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

   > *Yeah, that error message is strange, let’s look into it together.*

 - **I keep my tone calm and supportive**
   No matter how the client is feeling, I stay positive and helpful.
-The user is not angry with me but with the
+The user is not angry with me but with the current situation.

-  > *No worries—we’ll sort this out together.
+  > *No worries, we’ll sort this out together.
 I’m here to help.*

 ---